mitchvm/tabnav/README.md

 <sup><b>3</b></sup> TabNav only partially supports Rainbow CSV syntaxes.
 The two restrictions are: only single-character delimiters are supported, and all CSV files are treated as quoted files, regardless if using a Rainbow CSV "simple" syntax.

+## Capture Levels

+TabNav contexts provide multiple "capture levels" that define how much text to select within a table cell.
+The available capture levels are listed below.
+Each level captures the the same text as the level above, and potentially more.

+1. **Trimmed**: Only the text contained within the cell, excluding any whitespace on either side.
+Cells containing only markup are omitted from selections.
+2. **Content**: The text in the cell as well as any whitespace around the text.
+Cells containing only markup are omitted from selections.
+3. **Markup**: The content of the cell, plus any markup in the cell, but excluding the delimiter.
+All table cells, including those without any markup, are included in selections.
+4. **Cell**: The entirety of all table cells are included in selections, including the delimiter preceding each cell, if applicable.

+Note that not all capture levels are relevant to all contexts - CSV, for example, does not contain any markup beyond the cell delimiter.
+What's more, most contexts do not mix markup and content within the same cell.

+The default capture level is content.
+The capture level in use on a particular view can be changed with the ["Set capture level"](#other-commands) command.
+The default capture level can be configured [globally](#configuration-options) or [per-context](#context-configuration).

 ## Customization

 TabNav offers considerable configuration, or even customizability to modify the default contexts' behaviour or add new contexts.